suryapratap/winforms-datavisualization/README.md

+# Warning

+As a part of our intergration process, we have moved contents of this repository to internal FastReport.Net repository.
+New versions of the NuGet package will still be deployed to nuget.org.

 # Data Visualization

 This repository contains partial source code of the `System.Windows.Forms.DataVisualization` namespace that provides charting for WinForms.
 We ported and open sourced those components to enable charting features for WinForms applications that are developed on .NET Core 3.